DataSamuraii/Note-taking-app/README.md

 # FastAPI Notes and Tags API Documentation

 ## Overview
-This API allows you to perform CRUD operations for notes and tags.
-Each note can have multiple tags.
+A FastAPI-based application for managing notes and tags, where each note can have multiple tags.
+Users can register, login, and perform CRUD operations on notes and tags.

 ---

 ### General Information

 - **Base URL**: `http://localhost:8000/`
-- **Authentication**: Bearer Token
+- **Authentication**: Bearer Token (JWT)

 ---